-In a rare interview with the Jewish Chronicle online, Roshfeld says Israeli cuisine follows the international trend towards a healthier and lighter gastronomy.
+And these days, says Roshfeld, Israeli cuisine doesn’t just follow the international trend towards a healthier and lighter gastronomy.
+It leads the trend.

 The food on our menu proved that and more.
 It was like manna from fusion heaven.
 It was a delicious, delicate blend of East, Middle East, and West cuisine.
 There was enough on offer to feed the souls of Banting enthusiasts, vegetarians and even vegans alike.

 Click here to read: Kosher low-carb lifestyles: beginner’s guide